adampointer/go-deribit/README.md

 ## Development

-The `models` directory is where all the requests and responses are stored.
-The contents is automatically generated from the example json snippets from `examples` which were kindly provided to me by Deribit from their Slate documentation sources.
+The `models` and `client` directories are where all the requests and responses are stored.
+The contents is automatically generated from the `schema` directory by `go-swagger`.

 If you need to rebuild these use `make generate-models`.

-The RPC methods and subscriptions are also auto-generated.
+The RPC subscriptions are also auto-generated.
 Use `make generate-methods` to rebuild these.
-They are in `rpc_methods.go` and `rpc_subscriptions.go`.
+They are in `rpc_subscriptions.go`.